KaniuBillows/traitor/docs/README.md

 but it also brings problem:the **time** of each node must be the same, otherwise the task will not be executed evenly among the nodes.

-In the end, we decided to determine which node should execute the task by hashing the task id .When a node start, it will connect to the redis and submit the node id with an expiration time of 1s as **heartbeat** cyclically.
+In the end, we decided to determine which node should execute the task by consistent hash.
+When a node start, it will connect to the redis and submit the node id with an expiration time of 1s as **heartbeat** cyclically.
-Active nodes' heartbeats will form a set of nodes.Each node will request the node set and hashing the task id,if the hashing result equals current node, the job will be executed by current node.
+**Active nodes**' heartbeats will form a set as the **consistent hash ring**.Each node will request the hash ring and hashing the task id,if the result equals current node, the job will be executed by current node.

 And you might notice that traitor cluster doesn't contain a master node.It means